antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 | LibreView app | FreeStyle Libre | Glucose |
 | LibreView app | FreeStyle LibreLink | Glucose |
 | LibreView app | LibreLink | Glucose |

+At this point, we assume that, at this point, you have access to your real CGM data.
+If not, go to _____SCRIPT DE GENERAR CGM DE MENTIRA _____ to generate a LibreView-like CGM .csv file and play with this module!
+Same if your sensor is not included in the previous table (we're sorry, we are working on it!).

+#### What do you need?
+We have designed this module to be the least overwhelming possible to you.
+So, to install and execute this module you just need a PC, an open terminal, an the [Docker Desktop installed in your PC](https://docs.docker.com/desktop/)
+If it's your first time using this tool, here are the detailed steps you should follow, beginning with the terminal requirements to install and run this tool, and with a brief guide to begin to train and run your own personalized AI-based glucose level predictor!

+P.S.: even it seems pretty obvious, this tool is useful for people that has a glucose sensor to monitor its glucose levels!
+Even if you have T1DM, T2DM, gestational diabetes...
+Doesn't matter, this tool will suit you as far as you have a glucose sensor attach to your body!
+However, if you don't have any sensors... we cannot help you this time!
+Nonetheless, if you are curious, you can always check the tool if you this example data(____ link a datos que podamos usar publicamente).
+Maybe you can help us to improve this framework!

+### Use me (again)!

 #### Requirements
 __ de momento ni puta idea